By M. Najjar — Written on Jun 08, 2020

 Make certain to protect yourself this summer and not let the sun damage your skin.
 Use sunblock and your best judgment, and remember that tanning beds are just as deadly as the real thing.

-Editor's Note: This article was originally posted in April 2016 and was updated with the latest information.
+Editor's Note: This article was originally posted in April 2016.